AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 * Represents the live environment with the latest Adobe Pass release build available to programmers.
 * Maintains stability in code and configuration by immediately reflecting changes on the programmer's application.

-For detailed information on the Adobe Pass Authentication environments, view [Understanding the Adobe Pass Authentication environments](/help/authentication/understanding-the-adobe-environments.md).

 ## Switch environments {#switch-environments}

 To switch between Adobe Pass Authentication environments: